amiturgman/nodemmo/README.md

 # nodemmo
-Massively Multiplayer Online Game for young developers using node.js and Redis
+Multiplayer online game for young developers using node.js and Redis

 ![MMO visualization](https://github.com/amiturgman/nodemmo/raw/master/img/simulation.png "MMO visualization")

-This code is a sample for creating a scalable MMO game for young developers.
+This code is a sample for creating a multiplayer online game for young developers.
 The idea is that there's no use of any MMO framework so that it is not a barrier for new developers.
 We keep it simple by using only nodejs & Redis.
 Redis is our state server which keeps the state of all the players in the game.
 Our servers are stateless, so it doesn't really matters to which servers the users are connected.
 We'll use Redis pub/sub feature to also sync all the servers with all the users' location change updates.